rahmanramsi/livewire-spa/README.md

 ## Navigate Between Page

-Just use default `a[href]` tag, it detect it.
+Just use default `a[href]` tag, it will automatically detect it.
 If you don't want LivewireSpa to prevent the default behavior, just add `native` attribute to `a` tag.

 # Roadmap